fmalina/revisions-blocl/privacy.md

-If your complaint reasonably requires us to contact some other person, we may decide to give to that other person some of the information contained in your complaint.
-We do this as infrequently as possible, but it is a matter for our sole discretion as to whether we do give information, and if we do, what that information is.
+If your complaint reasonably requires us to contact some other person, we may decide to give to that other person some information contained in your complaint.
+We do this as infrequently as possible, but it is a matter for our sole discretion whether we do give information, and if we do, what that information is.